 Visiting Policy during the ongoing COVID-19 pandemic

 Our priority during the COVID-19 pandemic is the safety of our service users and staff.
-This policy is based on guidance for Registered Care Home settings.
-Principles around testing, PPE and infection control apply to all our care settings.
-Policies relating to named visitors and vaccination status of visitors does not apply in our supported living settings.
+This policy is based on guidance for Registered Care Home settings; however, its principles apply to all our care settings.

 We believe that maintaining family and social connections is fundamental to the wellbeing of our service users and will work with our stakeholders to find the right balance between the benefits of visiting and the risk of infection transmission.

-- Visitors will be required to wear appropriate PPE and follow infection control measures.
+- Visitors will no longer be required to routinely wear masks, however in some circumstances e.g., when visiting during an outbreak visitors will be required to wear appropriate PPE and follow infection control measures.
 They will be provided with PPE and advised of these requirements by staff.

-- Staff and service users will need to wash their hands thoroughly before and after a visit takes place.
+- Staff and service users should wash their hands thoroughly before and after a visit takes place.

 - Visitors should sanitise/wash their hands-on arrival and departure.

 - Visitors should be signed in and out using the visitor’s logbooks.

 There are no longer any requirements for service users to isolate following visits out of the home.
 The only time a service user will be required to isolate is when they are discharged from hospital from a ward where there was an active outbreak of Covid 19 or when a service user tests positive for Covid 19 themselves.